Rebate Hub

 Yes, federal income tax credits of up to $3,200 are currently still available through December 31, 2025, to help homeowners offset the cost of energy-efficient upgrades.
 Federal tax laws can change; please consult a tax advisor to determine whether you are eligible for this type of tax credit.
 More details are available on Energy Star’s Federal Tax Credits for Energy Efficiency page.

-These tax credits include:
+Tax credits include:

 • Up to 30% of the project cost, capped at a combined total of $2,000 annually, for heat pumps, heat pump water heaters, and biomass stoves/boilers.